-D. When a Department member observes another Department member engaged in an act of sexual misconduct, knows of an allegation of sexual misconduct, receives a report of sexual misconduct from a victim, or becomes aware that a member of the public wants to submit a complaint of sexual misconduct, the member will, after intervening, promptly provide the victim with the Civilian Office of Police Accountability's (COPA's) contact information (as listed in item VII-H-3 of this directive) and notify his or her immediate supervisor of the complaint received and request he or she respond to the scene.
+- D. When a Department member observes another Department member engaged in an act of sexual misconduct, knows of an allegation of sexual misconduct, receives a report of sexual misconduct from a victim, or becomes aware that a member of the public wants to submit a complaint of sexual misconduct, they will immediately intervene to stop the misconduct, and once the scene is safe and as soon as practical the member: - must provide appropriate medical care consistent with their training and request emergency medical services (EMS) from the Chicago Fire Department via the Office of Emergency Management and Communications (OEMC) whenever a person is injured, complains of injury, or requests medical attention.

+2. will promptly provide the victim with the Civilian Office of Police Accountability's (COPA's) contact information (as listed in item VII-H-3 of this directive) and notify his or her immediate supervisor of the complaint received and request he or she respond to the scene.